-- H2.1R The Academic Board shall approve procedures by which proposals to form relationships with organisations external to the University for collaborative provision may be considered and approved.
-The procedures shall provide for the development, approval, review, renewal and termination of approved arrangements. - H2.2P The Academic Registrar will be responsible for managing the due diligence process of the proposal for a formal academic relationship.
-The first stage of the due diligence process should include: - a. informal discussion between designated representatives of the University and the proposed partner to explain the procedure for designation as an Affiliated Institution and explore complementarity of institutional missions and areas of potential academic interest; - b. preliminary consideration of the proposed partnership at Faculty level; - c. approval in principle of the proposed relationship by the designated sub-committee of Academic Board. - H2.3P A formal application in writing to the Academic Registrar for designation as an Affiliated Institution may be required from the principal or equivalent of the proposed partner.
+- H2.1R The Academic Board shall approve procedures by which proposals to form relationships with organisations external to the University for - 137 Academic Regulations and Procedures 2012/2013 v1.2 February 2013 collaborative provision may be considered and approved.
+The procedures shall provide for the development, approval, review, renewal and termination of approved arrangements.

+- H2.2P The Director of Corporate and Academic Services/Academic Registrar will be responsible for managing the due diligence process of the proposal for a formal academic relationship.
+The first stage of the due diligence process should include: - a. informal discussion between designated representatives of the University and the proposed partner to explain the procedure for designation as an Affiliated Institution and explore complementarity of institutional missions and areas of potential academic interest; - b. preliminary consideration of the proposed partnership at Faculty level; - c. approval in principle of the proposed relationship by the designated sub-committee of Academic Board. - H2.3P A formal application in writing to the Director of Corporate and Academic Services/Academic Registrar for designation as an Affiliated Institution may be required from the principal or equivalent of the proposed partner.
 The application should indicate the academic areas and types of awards for which validation may need to be sought, and should confirm that the Board of Governors, or equivalent body of the external institution has been apprised of the application. - H2.4R The Vice-Chancellor or nominee shall agree the financial arrangements, including student numbers, which will support the proposed partnership in consultation with the Faculty, Professional Services and the external organisation.
 The financial arrangements must be agreed as part of the due diligence process and prior to the institutional meeting. - H2.5P Following agreement in principle, the second stage of due diligence is instigated and should include a more detailed appraisal of the proposed partner's capacity and capability to deliver part or all of a University programme leading to a University award in accordance with the UWE regulatory framework.
-This appraisal may include consideration of the proposed partner's existing: - a. processes and procedures for quality assurance and enhancement;

-- b. monitoring and evaluation; - c. regulations and procedures governing students' relationship with the external institution; - d. computing, library and learning resources facilities; - e. staffing;
+This appraisal may include consideration of the proposed partner's existing: - a. processes and procedures for quality assurance and enhancement; - b. monitoring and evaluation; - c. regulations and procedures governing students' relationship with the external institution; - d. computing, library and learning resources facilities; - e. staffing;